ricardouseche/ricardouseche.dev/docs/_posts/2022-07-25-wtf-protocol-buffers.md

     - Programming
 ---

-I'm pretty used to working with APIs that follow REST and HTTP methods to present a set of functionality.
+I'm used to working with what is commonly known as RESTful APIs.
 In simple terms, APIs which expose endpoints for HTTP requests to access a server or a service.
 They're pretty much commonplace and found in just about every application out there.
+Red Hat gives a good, simplistic introduction to them [here](https://www.redhat.com/en/topics/api/what-is-a-rest-api).

 However, I was recently introduced to the concept and usage of protocol buffers.
-Protocal buffers were first introduced by Google with the intention of meeting several criteria related to the serialization of structured data.
+Protocol buffers were first introduced by Google with the intention of meeting several criteria related to the serialization of structured data.
 In a gist, protocol buffers (also known as protobufs), provide a mechanism for communication similarly to what JSON or XML would offer, but in a smaller, faster, and simpler format.

 Reading through the [Google Developers docs](https://developers.google.com/protocol-buffers/docs/overview) provides with a pretty good overview of the problems protobufs attempt to solve.
 A few interesting characteristics caught my eye, namely:
 - Protocol buffers can be extended with new info and not invalidate existing data, or requiring code to be updated.